 - The student’s Clinical Faculty will review and approve the hours they enter into Typhon.

-- While the student is working with you, a UND-employed Clinical Faculty member, who is an NP or CNS, may visit the student for a Clinical Site Evaluation and/or complete a teleconference session for feedback on the student’s performance.
+- While the student is working with you, a UND-employed Clinical Faculty member may visit the student for a Clinical Site Evaluation and/or complete a teleconference session for feedback on the student’s performance.

 - The student will provide you with information regarding a site visit and faculty contact information prior to any such meetings.

 Assessment & Verification

-- At the end of the rotation (and at midterm for PMHNP track), preceptors will be asked to complete an evaluation of the student.
-Preceptors will receive an email notification requesting that the student's preceptors complete this evaluation and instructions will be included in the email.
+- At the mid-term and end of the rotation preceptors will be asked to complete an assessment of the student's performance.
+Preceptors will receive an email notification asking them to complete this assessment.
+Instructions will be included in the email.

-- After completion of the evaluation, CNPD will send the preceptor a verification of preceptor hours to use for re-certification or annual review needs.
+- After completion of the assessment, CNPD will send the preceptor a verification of preceptor hours to use for re-certification or annual review needs.